 What is more, as we age, the body naturally produces less digestive enzymes.
 Due to this lowering in enzymatic activity, Betaine HCL levels also decrease.
 Depending on the individual, this can lead to sluggish digestion and poor mineral and nutrient absorption.

 It also means that the body is not detoxifying itself in an optimal fashion.
 Things that the body would normally expel remain lodged in the system.
-This leads to toxic overload, and the type of inflammation related to chronic disease.
+This leads to toxic overload, and the type of redness related to chronic disease.

 Many people facing poor digestion have found that taking a vegetarian form of plant derived Betaine HCL before meals aids them in their own digestive process, as well as metabolizing the food they consume.